Citeck/ecos-time-tracking/README.md

 ## Support

-If you need any assistance or have any questions regarding Citeck `ecos-time-tracking`, please create an issue in this repository or reach out to our [support team](mailto:support@citeck.ru).
+If you need any assistance or have any questions regarding Citeck `Time tracking`, please create an issue in this repository or reach out to our [support team](mailto:support@citeck.ru).

 ## License

-Citeck `ecos-time-tracking` is released under the [GNU Lesser General Public License](LICENSE).
+Citeck `Time tracking` is released under the [GNU Lesser General Public License](LICENSE).